ERASER: Machine Unlearning in MLaaS via an Inference Serving-Aware Approach: Problem Definition and Motivating Threats

 \subsection{Two Motivating Threats on Machine Unlearning in MLaaS}

-To begin with, we demonstrate that machine unlearning in MLaaS is susceptible to new security and privacy vulnerabilities if unlearning requests are handled in an inference-oblivion manner.
-Specifically, we present two toy attacks that target two simplistic strategies for processing unlearning requests.
-Both strategies are inference-oblivion and implicitly suggested by existing machine unlearning literature, in the name of single data removal and batch removal, respectively.
-One toy attack will cause the inference latency to become infinitely long, effectively rendering the normal inference service unusable, while the other will cause extra privacy risks for data owners whose unlearning requests should have been processed earlier.
+We demonstrate that existing inference-oblivion unlearning is susceptible to security and privacy vulnerabilities in the MLaaS scenario.
+Specifically, we present two toy attacks that target two simplistic strategies for scheduling unlearning and inference requests.

-\partitle{Security threat: Blocking inference requests} In the first strategy for processing unlearning requests, the server immediately executes the machine unlearning mechanism for every incoming unlearning request, a.k.a., ``unlearning-request-first'' strategy, as illustrated in the top row of Figure \ref{fig: scheme}.
-Meanwhile, all inference requests submitted while the machine unlearning mechanism is executing have to be delayed until the server completes the unlearning update and deploys the new model for inference service once again.
+\partitle{Security threat: Service Obsolescence} In the first strategy for processing unlearning requests, the server immediately executes the machine unlearning mechanism for every incoming unlearning request, a.k.a., ``unlearning-request-first'' strategy.
+Meanwhile, all inference requests submitted during the execution of unlearning have to be delayed until the server completes the update and deploys the new model for inference service once again.

-The toy attack targeting the ``unlearning-request-first'' strategy can infinitely block the processing of inference requests, ultimately preventing the server from providing any normal inference services.
-The attack is carried out by adversarial data owners who initially provide data to the server for model training.
-Once the model is trained and the inference and unlearning services are online, they periodically submit unlearning requests to the server to demand one of their data be unlearned.
+The toy attack targeting this strategy can infinitely block the processing of inference requests, ultimately preventing the server from providing any normal inference services.
+The attack is carried out by adversarial data owners.
+Once the model is deployed, they periodically submit unlearning requests to the server to demand one of their data be unlearned.
 In an extreme and simplified scenario, they submit successive unlearning requests at intervals equal to the time it takes for the server to complete one machine unlearning process.
 As a result, all inference requests submitted at any time are blocked by these malicious unlearning requests.
-In fact, it suffices for the attack to cause the inference time to exceed an acceptable response time in order to disrupt normal inference services, rather than infinitely blocking the inference requests.
+In fact, it suffices for the attack to cause the response latency to exceed an acceptable limit rather than infinitely blocking the inference requests.